 FS25: Important Tips to Finalize your first mod

 Your mod is finished?
-Now you can share your mod with the world and let other people enjoy using it when they play Farming Simulator 25.
+Now, you can share your mod with the world and let other people enjoy using it when they play Farming Simulator 25.

-In This Article, we will learn
+In This Article, we will learn.

-• Putting the finishing touches on your mod
+- Putting the finishing touches on your mod

-• Preparing your mod for the in-game store
+- Preparing your mod for the in-game store

-• Letting others play your mod
+- Letting others play your mod

 You may wonder how to get your mod on their computer.
 Chances are good that you’ve already installed and played your fair share of other peoples’ mods.
-You at least know how those mods got in your game.
+You at least know how those mods got into your game.
 You can work backward to sort out some of the details with just a few finishing touches and polishes that may be somewhat less obvious.
 This tutorial aims to help fill in those blanks.

 How to Finalize Your Mod

 When you first started making your mod, you created a modDesc.xml file.
 More than likely, you only filled in the tags that were really necessary to get your mod working in-game.
 Perhaps you copied the modDesc.xml from the sample mod that comes with Farming Simulator 25 and only made a few minor changes.
-Now you need to revisit your modDesc.xml and make it final.
+Now, you need to revisit your modDesc.xml and make it final.

 Here are some important tips to help you finalize your mod.
 Tutorial for a complete lowdown on setting up your modDesc.xml file.

-• Author and version: You want people to know who made this mod, right?
+- Author and version: You want people to know who made this mod, right?
 Make sure your name is in the author tag.
 And if you’re releasing your mod for the first time and you consider it complete, set the version number to 1.0.
 Players don’t care how many internal versions and revisions you make before release.

-• Descriptions: You can describe your mod in two different places within the modDesc.xml: at the beginning for the overall mod and within the storeItems tag, for each item in your mod that appears in the in-game store.
+- Descriptions: You can describe your mod in two different places within the modDesc.xml: at the beginning for the overall mod and within the storeItems tag for each item in your mod that appears in the in-game store.
 Make sure these descriptions are up-to-date and accurate.

-• Price and upkeep: Make sure these values are set to realistic numbers before you release.
+- Price and upkeep: Make sure these values are set to realistic numbers before you release.

-• Localization: Because Farming Simulator 25 is a game with an international audience and is played in 12 different languages, you may want to translate the descriptions in your mod to the big three (English, German, French).
+- Localization: Because Farming Simulator 25 is a game with an international audience and is played in 12 different languages, you may want to translate the descriptions in your mod to the big three (English, German, French).
 You can use an online translator to help, but I suggest you find a friend or perhaps someone else in the modding community to help you with any languages you’re not familiar with.

-• Icons: The next section of this article covers icons in more detail.
+- Icons: The next section of this article covers icons in more detail.
 Just make sure your modDesc.xml points to the right files for now.

-• Paths to scripts and other assets: If your mod uses any custom Lua scripts or a customized vehicle XML file, double-check the paths to those files and make sure everything is where it’s supposed to be and named appropriately.
+- Paths to scripts and other assets: If your mod uses any custom Lua scripts or a customized vehicle XML file, double-check the paths to those files and make sure everything is where it’s supposed to be and named appropriately.

 I suggest that you also go through the assets in your mod and freshen your naming.
 Make sure files have names that make sense (for example, heavyTractor.i3d instead of myTest14.i3d).
-And check the naming within each file, too.
+Check the naming within each file, too.
 Parts of your mod should be named after what they are or what they do.
 With releasing a mod comes the implied obligation of maintaining it and fixing any bugs that players discover.
 Opening an old file of yours to fix a bug and finding the Scenegraph littered with objects that are all named transform and Cube is a very unpleasant experience.
 What could have been a 5-minute fix can end up taking much longer because you have to spend time to find that one object on a map, and it has the same generic name as 30 other objects all over the scene.

 How to Create Store and Brand Icons